Staff

 – Director of Science and Conservation

-As Director of Science and conservation for the National Tropical Botanical Garden, Dr. Rønsted oversees the strategic development of science and conservation at the Juliet Rice Wichman Botanical Research Center (BRC) at NTBG’s national headquarters in Kalāheo, Hawaiʻi on the island of Kauaʻi.
-Dr. Rønsted came to NTBG in August 2019 from the Natural History Museum of Denmark, University of Copenhagen where she served both as Professor and Curator of Vascular Plants and Director of Science.
-She has a Ph.D .degree from the University of Copenhagen, Denmark, and has held research fellowships at the Royal Botanic Gardens Kew in the UK and at the University of Minnesota.
-Dr. Rønsted’s research is interdisciplinary and centered on the evolution of plant diversity and the relationship between people and plants including field work in multiple countries.
-In addition to being devoted to understanding and conserving the world’s plants, Dr. Rønsted is an enthusiastic science communicator.
+As Director of Science and Conservation for the National Tropical Botanical Garden, Nina oversees the strategic development of science and conservation at the Juliet Rice Wichman Botanical Research Center (BRC) at NTBG’s headquarters on Kauai.
+Nina came to NTBG in 2019 from a position as Professor and Curator of vascular plants and Director of Science at the Natural History Museum of Denmark, University of Copenhagen, where she continues to be adjunct professor.
+She is also affiliated with the EECB graduate specialization at the University of Hawaii at Manoa.
+Following her PhD from the University of Copenhagen, Nina held research fellowships at the Royal Botanic Gardens Kew in the UK and the University of Minnesota.
+Nina’s research is interdisciplinary and centered on the origin, distribution and conservation of plant diversity and the relationship between people and plants including the role of botanical gardens and collections.

 Tobias Koehler